ibm-cloud-docs/solution-tutorials/istio-openshift.hidden.md

 ![](images/solution57-istio-openshift-hidden/withistio.svg)

-### Enable the automatic sidecar injection for the bookinfo namespace

-In Kubernetes, a sidecar is a utility container in the pod, and its purpose is to support the main container.
-For Istio to work, Envoy proxies must be deployed as sidecars to each pod of the deployment.
-There are two ways of injecting the Istio sidecar into a pod: manually using the `istioctl` CLI tool or automatically using the Istio sidecar injector.
-In this section, you will use the automatic sidecar injection provided by Istio.

 1. From your **IBM Cloud Shell**, create a project called "bookinfo" with `oc new-project` command
     ``` sh
     oc new-project bookinfo